When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Discussion

-\paragraph{Conclusion and Outlook.} We have studied the link between distributional closeness and representational similarity for the embedding and unembedding layers of our model family.
-Extending our analysis to earlier layers would first require identifiability results for intermediate network representations, an open problem in representation learning~\citep{hyvarinen2024identifiability, khemakhem2020ice}.
-Our work also considers the simplest setting in representational similarity---looking at different instances of the {\em same} model class.
-In practice, learned representations often appear robust to changes in dataset, architecture, hyper-parameters, optimiser, and loss~ \cite{bansal2021revisiting, barak2024computational, geirhos2020surprising, kornblith2019similarity, moschella2023relative, huh2024position}.
-Explaining this broader robustness is an exciting direction for future work.
+\paragraph{Conclusion and Outlook.} We have studied the link between distributional closeness and representational similarity for the embedding and unembedding layers of our model family, focusing on different instances of the {\em same} model class.
+Extending our analysis to earlier layers would first require identifiability results for intermediate network representations, which remains an open problem in representation learning~\citep{hyvarinen2024identifiability, khemakhem2020ice}.
+In practice, learned representations often appear surprisingly robust across datasets, architectures, and training objectives~ \cite{bansal2021revisiting, barak2024computational, geirhos2020surprising, kornblith2019similarity, moschella2023relative, huh2024position}, and explaining this broader robustness is an exciting direction for future work.
+By clarifying when distributional closeness does---and does not---imply representational similarity for embeddings and unembeddings within our model family, we take an initial step toward a principled theory of representational similarity.

 \begin{ack} We thank Simon Buchholz for helpful discussions and feedback.
 Beatrix M. G. Nielsen was supported by the Danish Pioneer Centre for AI, DNRF grant number P1.
 E.M. acknowledges support from TANGO, Grant Agreement No. 101120763, funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
 Neither the European Union nor the granting authority can be held responsible for them.
-A.D. thanks G-Research for the support.
+A.D. acknowledges funding from the Helmholtz Foundation Model Initiative.
 L.G. was supported by the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429). \end{ack}